 CMP398 WACM legal text

+New definition to go in section 11 :

+“System Restoration : (as defined in the Grid Code)”

 New section 6.37 to go in CUSC section 6 “general provisions”

 6.37 GC0156 Cost Recovery Claims

-6.37.1 All Users that are not may submit claims during the annual claims submission month for the recovery of the cost of compliance with the new obligations imposed on them via the Grid Code Change Package GC0156.
-Claims will be assessed as described in 6.37.7.
-All costs that result shall be paid out as described in .
+6.37.1 All CUSC Users that are Generators that are not Restoration Contractors (as defined in the Grid Code) may submit claims during the annual claims submission month for the recovery of the cost of compliance with the new obligations imposed on them via Grid Code modification GC0156.
+Claims will be assessed by The Company as described in paragraph 6.37.5.
+All costs that result shall be paid out as described in paragraph 6.37.7.

-6.37.2 New Generators that first sign a bilateral connection agreement with The Company after Ofgem’s decision to pass approvalGC0156, are not permitted to submit a claim
+6.37.2 New Generators that first sign a bilateral connection agreement with The Company after the date of approval of GC0156, are not permitted to submit a claim

-6.37.4 The claims submission month will initially be September in each year, save that claims shall not be possible in September 2023 if these provisions are approved by then.
+6.37.4 The claims submission month will initially be September in each year, save that claims shall not be possible in September 2023.
 However, in 2026, the claims submission month will be December 2026, and this will be the last ever claims window.
 From 31st December 2026, no more claims will be accepted.

 6.37.5 The claims assessment process will involve a case-by-case assessment of claims for capital expenditure incurred in complying with the new obligations, with accompanying evidence to demonstrate that the costs incurred were necessary, reasonable, efficient and proportionate.